Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

 Dubbed by Circus Circus as “The World’s Largest Permanent Circus”, the show is worth catching if you’re at the resort, but I wouldn’t go out of my way for it.

-Play Coin Slots: Slots that dispense real tokens in Las Vegas are slowly going extinct.
+Play Coin Slots: Slots that dispense real tokens are slowly going extinct.

-For those that crave that metallic “ting, ting, ting”, don’t mind blackened hands, and enjoy toting around a bucket full of tokens, Circus Circus is the only resort on the Strip that still offers the experience.
+For those who crave that metallic “ting, ting, ting, don’t mind grimy hands, and enjoy toting around a bucket full of tokens, Circus Circus is the only resort on the Strip that still offers the experience.

-You’ll find the 20+ machines located near the front entrance of the casino in both $1 and $5 denominations.
+You’ll find the 20+ machines at Slots A Fun in both $1 and $5 denominations.

-Eat at a Cheap Buffet: While many buffets never re-opened after the pandemic, Circus Circus’ has, and easily ranks among the cheapest buffets on the Strip.
+Eat at a Cheap Buffet: While many buffets never reopened post-pandemic, Circus Circus’ has, and easily ranks among the cheapest buffets on the Strip.

-Full disclosure, this isn’t exactly a high-end buffet, rather, one that you go to maximize caloric intake per dollar spent.
+This isn’t high-end.
+Rather, a buffet you go to maximize caloric intake per dollar spent, or to appease your kids.

-Eat a Great Steak: While Circus Circus is often looked down upon as being a bit rough around the edges, THE Steakhouse is an island of greatness in that sea of value-oriented mediocrity, and has been for over 30-years.
+Eat a Great Steak: While Circus Circus is often looked down upon as a bit rough around the edges, THE Steakhouse is an island of greatness in that sea of value-oriented mediocrity, and has been for over 30 years.

-Drink Cheap: Circus Circus’ West Bar offers a happy hour that’s available from 3 pm – 6 pm and again from 3 am – 6 am Monday through Friday.
+Drink Cheap: Circus Circus’ West Bar offers happy hour from 3 pm to 6 pm and again from 3 am to 6 am, Monday through Friday.

 Included in the deal are $5 mimosas, $6 bloody marys, $6 Jim/Jack & Coke, and $8 bottled beer + a shot.